-You can make dates puree and store in the refrigerator and use it instead of white sugar too, but one must always keep in mind that – moderation is the key to a healthy living.
+You can make dates puree and store it in the refrigerator and use it instead of white sugar too, but one must always keep in mind that – moderation is the key to healthy living.

 However, excess potassium in the diet is harmful to the kidneys.
 Therefore, it is recommended that you discuss with your physician before consuming potassium if you are having kidney issues.

-The presence of amino acids in dates causes an elevation in the sexual stamina and enhancement of sexual health.
+The presence of amino acids in dates causes an elevation in sexual stamina and enhancement of sexual health.
 It gives the body an instant energy boost.

 Dates can be consumed in whichever way you want.
 You can directly chew them, blend them, or add them as your natural sweetener.
 You can try these two delicious and popular date recipes –

 Purchase your dates carefully.
 Packaged dates in India are often combined with a sugar preservative which when consumed negates the health benefits of the dates themselves.
 Ensure to pick whole dates which have been dried without the addition of excessive sugar.
 Medjool, Kimia and Black Iranian dates are some of the varieties you can pick from.
 In order to make dates even healthier and have a more sustainable release of sugar into the body, you can try combining the dates with unsalted, raw almonds.